19hours/sg-statutes/Acts/Employment Act.md

 (d) any person specified in the First Schedule;

-(e) any person whom the Minister may, by notification in theGazette, declare to be a workman for the purposes of this Act;
+(e) any person whom the Minister may, by notification in theGazette, declare to be a workman for the purposes of this Act.

-[32/2008 wef 01/01/2009]

-[21/84]

-[36/95]
+[21/84; 36/95; 41/2004; 32/2008]

 (2) Any person employed in a managerial or an executive position who is in receipt of a salary not exceeding $2,500 a month (excluding overtime payments, bonus payments, annual wage supplements, productivity incentive payments and any allowance however described), or such other amount as may be prescribed by the Minister, shall be regarded as an employee for the purposes of —